You may register or pre-register to vote in Massachusetts if you meet all of the critera:

 Note: Individuals who are under a guardianship may register to vote and vote unless their guardianship specifically prohibits it.

-If you meet the above requirements, you may register to vote in person, online or by mail.
+If you meet the above requirements and have a MA driver’s license or state id, you may register to vote in person, online or by mail.

 The deadline to register to vote in any election or regular town meeting is twenty (20) days prior to the date of the election or meeting.
 The deadline to register to vote in a special town meeting is ten (10) days prior to the special town meeting.